gowebly/gowebly/README.md

 ### `build`

-Command to build your project for **production** and prepare containers for deploy.
+Command to build your project for **production** and prepare Docker files for deploy.

 ```console